belgort-clark/ctec-227-coding-assignment-4/README.md

 - You must place each problem in a file named problem-x.php where x is the number of the problem.
 - You must include code to test the implementation of the class and it's methods.
 - Your code must be commented.
+- HTML code is not necessary but is encouraged.

 ## Problems